bdb-opensource/whitelist-executer/README.md

 - Windows services that require stop/start when deploying

+**Important Security Notes**: You are encouraged to limit access to the whitelist executer website using IP address restrictions.
+For the agents, the current version doesn't limit access to the WCF endpoint.
+You're encouraged to change the WCF configuration to allow access only from the whitelist executer web app.

 ## Supported Commands

 Please consult [IWhitelistExecutor.cs](https://github.com/bdb-opensource/whitelist-executer/blob/master/WhitelistExecuter.Lib/IWhitelistExecuter.cs) for the most up-to-date list of commands.